2020 AFL season: Fixture

-Prior to the commencement of the season, anticipating that the season would be forced to cease at the peak of the virus, the AFL announced the fixture would be shortened from 22 matches per team to 17, with each team playing each other once and serving one bye.
+Prior to the commencement of the season, anticipating that the season would be forced to cease at the peak of the virus, the AFL shortened the fixture from 22 matches per team to 17, with each team playing each other once and serving one bye.
 The season then commenced on 19 March as originally scheduled; but as restrictions, followed by periods of formal quarantine, were introduced on interstate travel, the season was suspended after Round 1.

 The season was suspended for more than two months.
 On 15 May, as most states began easing restrictions, the league's plan to resume the season was announced: clubs began non-contact training from 18 May, and full contact training from 25 May ahead of resuming competitive matches from 11 June, with the revised fixture released gradually throughout the year, and changing regularly and often at short notice when the situation forced it.